 Your front-end ratio reveals how much of your pretax income would go toward a mortgage payment.
 Your front-end DTI ratio also examines how much of your pretax income would go toward housing expenses, such as property taxes and homeowners insurance.
-Lenders prefer that your front-end DTI ratio does not exceed 28%.
+Lenders tend to prefer that your front-end DTI ratio does not exceed 28%.
 If your DTI is higher than that, it could be a sign that you’ll have trouble making ends meet.

-To determine if you can truly afford a mortgage loan, a lender may calculate your back-end DTI ratio, which shows how all of your debts — including your existing debts with a mortgage payment added in — compare to your pretax income.
+To help determine if you can afford a mortgage loan, a lender may calculate your back-end DTI ratio, which shows how all of your debts — including your existing debts with a mortgage payment added in — compare to your pretax income.
 If the number is too high, it could indicate that you may not have enough income to pay both your debts and day-to-day expenses.

 Your back-end ratio — which is typically the default term when discussing DTI — is calculated by dividing your total monthly debt payments by your gross monthly income.
 Your gross income is all of the money you’ve earned before taxes, including paychecks and any investments, or other deductions such as health insurance or retirement plan contributions.

 The monthly debt payments included in your back-end DTI calculation typically include your proposed monthly mortgage payment, credit card debt, student loans, car loans, and alimony or child support.
 Don’t include non-debt expenses like utilities, insurance or food.
 Divide that number by your gross monthly income, then multiply that number by 100 to get the percentage used as your DTI ratio.

 |Total monthly debt payments||Gross monthly income||Debt-to-income ratio|